ptrace — process trace

 is similar to a process which has been stopped by

-a SIGSTOP
+a SIGSTOP (or other

 stopping signal).
 See the "group-stop" subsection

 for additional information.
-PTRACE_LISTEN
+PTRACE_LISTEN works only on

-tracees attached by PTRACE_SEIZE
+tracees attached by PTRACE_SEIZE.

-Send the tracee a SIGKILL
+PTRACE_KILLSend the tracee a SIGKILL to terminate it.

-(addr
+(addr and

-are
+data are

 ignored.)